evgenyneu/center-vfl/README.md

 1. `@"V:[superview]-(<=1)-[label]"` with `NSLayoutFormatAlignAllCenterX` option
 1. `@"H:[superview]-(<=1)-[label]"` with `NSLayoutFormatAlignAllCenterY` option

 It aligns X and Y ceteres of the label and its superview.
-The `(<=1)` inequality constraints are needed to allow centering constraints do their job. `[superview][label]` would just stick label to the superview edge.
+The `(<=1)` inequality constraints are needed to allow centering constraints do their job.
+If we had just `[superview][label]` it would just stick the edges of the label to the superview tpgether.

 ## Feedback welcome

-If you have any question or need help feel free to create a pull request, or ask on [this stackoverflow answer](http://stackoverflow.com/a/14917695/297131).
+If you know a better approach or need help please feel free to create a pull request, or comment on [this stackoverflow answer](http://stackoverflow.com/a/14917695/297131).